MineKing9534/DiscordToolKit/Readme.md

 ### Components
 Components can be added with the `+` operator.
 There are some components available by default, but you can also write your own components, either from scratch with default configuration for default components or by composing multiple components to one.
-The first parameter to every default component function is it's internal name.
+The first parameter to every default component function is its internal name.
 It has to be unique per menu and is used to match a component to its handler.

 > [!NOTE]
-> While all cosmetic properties of components like label etc. are allowed to change during different renders (e.g. by making it dependent on state values), the names and added components should stay the same during every call of the function.
+> While all cosmetic properties of components like label etc. are allowed to change during different renders (e.g., by making it dependent on state values), the names and added components should stay the same during every call of the function.
-> If you don't want to show certain components under certain conditions, you can use the `hide` function.
+> If you don't want to show certain components under certain conditions, you can use the `hiddenIf` function.
 This way the component is still added on each render but only actually shown on the message when you want to.

 ```kt
 registerMenu<Unit>("test") {